USDA FoodKeeper – Cold Storage Guidelines

 Can be used in recipes that call for regular buckwheat

 Hey there!
 So, let's chat about expiration dates versus best quality for Tartary Buckwheat.
-The expiration date indicates when the product may no longer be safe to eat due to potential spoilage or degradation of quality.
+The dates are manufacturer guidance and not absolute safety indicators to eat due to potential spoilage or degradation of quality.
 On the other hand, the best quality date suggests when the product is at its peak taste and texture.
 If you see an expiration date on your Tartary Buckwheat, it's best not to consume it past that point for safety reasons.
 However, if it has a best quality date, the product may still be safe to eat after that date, but the taste and texture might not be as good.
 For example, if you have Tartary Buckwheat that has passed the best quality date, it may still be okay to use in dishes like soups or stews where the texture is less important.
 Personally, I'd follow the expiration date for safety, but don't hesitate to use Tartary Buckwheat past its best quality date if it still looks and smells fine – just be prepared for a slight change in taste or texture.

 To tell if Tartary Buckwheat has gone bad, look for any signs of mold or discoloration on the grains.
 Check for any unusual or off-putting smells, as a rancid or sour odor is a clear indicator of spoilage.
 Additionally, feel the texture of the buckwheat - if it feels mushy, slimy, or sticky, it is likely no longer safe to eat.